fanglab/SMALR/README.txt

 One output directory will be created for each contig in the reference.
 If there is only one contig, the results will be placed in ref000001.
 These results include a log detailing the analysis of that contig, the motif positions in that contig (forward and reverse strand), a fasta file of that contig, and a results file (SMsn.out or SMp.out).
 This results file contains the following informtation:

 Column  Meaning
 1       Contig strand
-2       Contig motif position (for SMp, pooled motif sites are summarized by smallest site position) 3       SMsn or SMp score (native score - WGA score)
+2       Contig motif position (for SMp, pooled motif sites are summarized by smallest
+        site position)
+3       SMsn or SMp score (native score - WGA score)
 4       Molecule ID
+5       Native score (mean of subread-normalized ln(IPD) values; site- and molecule-
+        specific)
-5       Native score (mean of subread-normalized ln(IPD) values; site- and molecule-specific) 6       WGA score (mean of subread-normalized ln(IPD) values; site-specific accross all WGA molecules) 7       Number of data points used to get the molecule-level native score 8       Number of data points used to get the aggregate WGA score 9       Mean length of subreads from the native molecule
+6       WGA score (mean of subread-normalized ln(IPD) values; site-specific accross
+        all WGA molecules)
+7       Number of data points used to get the molecule-level native score 8       Number of data points used to get the aggregate WGA score 9       Mean length of subreads from the native molecule